Black Panther Party: Aftermath and legacy

 There is considerable debate about the impact of the Black Panther Party on the wider society or even their local environments.
 Author Jama Lazerow writes:

-Professor Judson Jeffries of Purdue University calls the Panthers "the most effective black revolutionary organization in the 20th century".
+Professor Judson Jeffries of Purdue University called the Panthers "the most effective black revolutionary organization in the 20th century".
 The Los Angeles Times, in a 2013 review of Black Against Empire, an "authoritative" history of the BPP published by University of California Press, called the organization a "serious political and cultural force" and "a movement of intelligent, explosive dreamers".
 The Black Panther Party is featured in exhibits and curriculum of the National Civil Rights Museum.

 Numerous former Panthers have held elected office in the United States, some into the 21st century; these include Charles Barron (New York City Council), Nelson Malloy (Winston-Salem City Council), and Bobby Rush (US House of Representatives).
 Most of them praise the BPP's contribution to black liberation and American democracy.
 In 1990, the Chicago City Council passed a resolution declaring "Fred Hampton Day" in honor of the slain leader.
 In Winston-Salem in 2012, a large contingent of local officials and community leaders came together to install a historic marker of the local BPP headquarters; State Representative Earline Parmone declared "[The Black Panther Party] dared to stand up and say, 'We're fed up and we're not taking it anymore'. ...
-Because they had courage, today I stand as ... the first African American ever to represent Forsyth County in the state Senate".

-In October 2006, the Black Panther Party held a 40-year reunion in Oakland.
+Because they had courage, today I stand as ... the first African American ever to represent Forsyth County in the state Senate".In October 2006, the Black Panther Party held a 40-year reunion in Oakland.

 In January 2007, a joint California state and Federal task force charged eight men with the August 29, 1971, murder of California police officer Sgt.
 John Young.
 The defendants have been identified as former members of the Black Liberation Army, with two linked to the Black Panthers.
 In 1975, a similar case was dismissed when a judge ruled that police gathered evidence using torture.
 On June 29, 2009, Herman Bell pleaded guilty to voluntary manslaughter in the death of Sgt.
 Young.
 In July 2009, charges were dropped against four of the accused: Ray Boudreaux, Henry W. Jones, Richard Brown and Harold Taylor.
-Also that month Jalil Muntaquim pleaded no contest to conspiracy to commit voluntary manslaughter, becoming the second person convicted in this case.
+Also, that month Jalil Muntaquim pleaded no contest to conspiracy to commit voluntary manslaughter, becoming the second person convicted in this case.

 Since the 1990s, former Panther chief of staff David Hilliard has offered tours in Oakland of sites historically significant to the Black Panther Party.

+In 2025, the first marker in a Black Panther Party Heritage Trail in Illinois was unveiled.